Notre Dame Law School

-Notre Dame Law School is the law school of the University of Notre Dame.
+Notre Dame Law School is the law school of the University of Notre Dame in Notre Dame, Indiana.
 Established in 1869, it is the oldest continuously operating Catholic law school in the United States.

-The school enrolls about 600 students and in addition to the J.D. degree it also offers dual JD–MBA and several a dual J.D. and Masters combined degrees (including JD/MS, JD/MA, JD/M.Eng.).
-It also offers the only American Bar Association–approved, year-long, study-abroad program, which is based in London.
+The school enrolls approximately 600 JD students.
+In addition to the JD degree, the school also offers several dual degree programs, including a JD–MBA, JD/MS, JD/MA, and JD/MEng.
+It also offers the only American Bar Association–approved year-long study-abroad program, which is based in London.

 History

 Beginnings

 Notre Dame Law School opened in February 1869.
 It was the second Catholic law school opened in the United States, and the oldest in continuous operation.
 The first was the Saint Louis University School of Law, which opened in 1843 but closed soon after in 1847 (it was then re-opened in 1908).
 From the start, the Law School required law students to have completed previous education in a thorough course in the liberal arts.
 This was uncommon at the time when Law School applicants only had to be 18.
 The first “principal” of the law department and Professor of Law was Matthew F. Colovin.
 Other law faculty in the early years included Lucius Tong and Timothy Howard.
 The first class graduated in 1871 and consisted of three students.